• Hair

 3. Use Heat

 Using a heat cap when you deep condition will make a huge difference.
 Heat opens up the hair’s cuticle so the products can penetrate deeper into the hair shaft.
 Which means you get the most out of your deep conditioners and your hair reaps all the benefits.
-I make and sell heat caps on Etsy.
 Made with 100% cotton and 100% organic Irish flaxseeds.
 They’re eco-friendly, microwaveable, reusable, truly reversible, stylish and easy to use.
 I ship worldwide, and you can see the latest fabric combination collections and purchase them here.

 4. Style